MatzoMT/cs1302-arcade/README.md

   However, static constants and methods are permitted.

-* **Attribution (10 points):** Proper attribution should be given for all assets (e.g., art, sound, music, etc.) that is not authored by members of your project team.
+* **Attribution (10 points):** Proper attribution should be given for all assets (e.g., art, sound, music, etc.) that are not authored by members of your project team.
   You should make an `ATTRIBUTION.md` file that contains this information.
 For each asset, please provide the following information: